raspibo/eventman/README.md

 Your friendly manager of attendees at an event.

-EventMan(ager) will help you handle your list of attendees at an event, managing the list of registered persons and marking persons as present.
+EventMan(ager) will help you handle your list of attendees at an event, managing the list of tickets and marking persons as present.

 Main features:
 - an admin (in the future: anyone) can create and manage new events